Do you work with or travel to Muslim majority countries?

 Ramadan is not like New Year’s Day or Thanksgiving.
 It has no set date as the Islamic calendar is lunar.
 As a result, the start and end of Ramadan changes every year, usually getting 10 days earlier each year.

-'Ramadan Mubarak' is a congratulatory phrase used between Muslims to celebrate the start of the holy month
+'Ramadan Mubarak' is a congratulatory phrase used between Muslims to celebrate the start of the holy month.
+Image by Quranic Resources on Flickr (CC BY-ND 2.0).

 How does Ramadan Impact Daily Routines & Work Hours?

-For practicing Muslims, the daily routine changes radically.
-To a certain extend night becomes day and vice-versa.
+For practising Muslims, the daily routine changes radically.
+To a certain extent, night becomes day and vice-versa.

 People wake up very early, usually an hour before the crack of dawn to eat.
 In many places, you may have something akin to a town crier who walks around the streets banging a drum and calling people to wake and eat.
 After the meal people will pray, change and then head straight to work.

 Work hours change during Ramadan.
 People start a lot earlier than normal and finish earlier too.
 In some countries such as Saudi Arabia or the UAE they may work until the noon prayer and then go home for the rest of day, to return to work later at night for a few hours once replenished.
-In many countries, such as throughout the Gulf region, employees are given great leniency in terms of working hours as it is accepted that this is month to be concentrating on higher goals.
+In many countries, such as throughout the Gulf region, employees are given great leniency in terms of working hours as it is accepted that this is a month to be concentrating on higher goals.

 If you are trying to get work or meetings done during Ramadan, only aim for early mornings and at night once the last prayers have taken place and people generally relax.
 Trying to accomplish anything during the day is generally fruitless.
 Most people accept that productivity is going to drop around 30-50% during the month.
 If you are dealing with the public sector or the government, expect little or nothing as they tend to shut themselves down for the month.